Axstane Hundred

 Axstane was a hundred in the county of Kent, England.
 The Hundred of Axstane lay south-east of Dartford and Wilmington Hundred.
-It is called Achestan in Domesday Book, but by the reign of Edward I it was called Axstane.
+It is called Achestan in the Domesday Book of 1086, but by the reign of Edward I it was called Axstane.

-Its name has been interpreted as referring to an oak bearing stony land, or alternatively a reference to the personal name Acca.
+Its name has been interpreted as referring to an oak-bearing stony land, or alternatively a reference to the personal name Acca.

 In the time of Edward I, the King and the Archbishop of Canterbury were then its lords paramount.
 In the 20th year of the reign of Edward III (1347, just before the Black Death) this hundred answered for a total of 14.725 knights' fees.